R&D Tax Reliefs review: Why is the government considering a single scheme?

 HMRC estimates that during 2021-22 the level of fraud and error was at £430 million (7.3%) for the SME R&D scheme and £39 million (1.1%) for RDEC.

 These statistics inspire the April 2023 changes to R&D Tax Credits, many of which are designed to prevent abuse of the SME scheme and reduce the chance of errors being made.
-As the government see RDEC as having a much lower level of error and fraud, this is likely to play a part in their ultimate decision-making.
+As the government see RDEC as having a much lower level of error and fraud, this steered them towards merging the schemes to something that resembles RDEC for all businesses.

 6) Deliver value for the UK taxpayer